 12. Region

-In the instances that generally apply to traditional distribution in the modern day region refers to a set of territories that a film can be distributed in.
-While they vary slightly sales agency to sales agency, they are generally English Speaking, Europe, Latin America, Asia/Far East, and other.
+The instances that generally apply to traditional distribution in the modern-day region refer to a set of territories in which a film can be distributed in.
+While they vary slightly from sales agency to sales agency, they are generally English Speaking, Europe, Latin America, Asia/Far East, and others.

 13. Territory